spray/spray/notes/about.markdown

-[spray](http://spray.cc) is a lightweight Scala framework for building RESTful web services on top of Akka.
+[spray](http://spray.cc) is a suite of lightweight Scala libraries for building and consuming RESTful web services on top of [Akka](http://akka.io).